Introduction

 Loaded 159k spectra for C11H24 with 35 dimensions

 Each molecular size represents a different classification problem—from 2 classes (butane) to 159 classes (undecane).
-The dimensionality grows with molecular size, but as we learned from PCA analysis in Part One, most information concentrates in the first few eigenvalues.
+Dimensionality grows with molecular size, but our PCA analysis from Part One showed most information concentrates in the first few eigenvalues.

 Our helper function for preparing training data: